jcsirot/kargo/docs/roadmap.md

 - option to shutdown services gracefuly and delete instances
 - `kargo vagrant` to setup a test cluster locally
 - switch to Terraform instead of Ansible for provisionning
+- update $HOME/.kube/config when a cluster is deployed, and optionally switch to this context

 ### Kargo API
 - Perform all actions through an API
 - Store inventories / configurations of mulltiple clusters
 - make sure that state of cluster is completely saved in no more  than one config file beyond hosts inventory

 ### Addons (with kpm)
 Include optionals deployments to init the cluster: